The Healthiest Orders at Panera, According to Dietitians

-But don't get too cozy.
-While Panera is home to a wide variety of seemingly healthy options like soups, salads and breakfast sandwiches, finding something that's actually good for your weight loss goals is harder than it might appear.
-Menu items that are low in calories can carry up to half your daily recommended amount of sodium and a day's worth of fat—while some of Panera's more caloric entries may actually be among your best choices.
+While the Panera menu appears to have a wide variety of seemingly healthy options like soups, salads, and sandwiches, finding something that's actually good for your weight loss goals is harder than it might appear.
+Menu items that are low in calories can carry up to half your daily recommended amount of sodium and a day's worth of fat—while some of the Panera's more caloric entries may actually be among your best choices.

-To make sure we were recommending the absolute best choices, we iced all seasonal items and just included Panera's regular menu.
+To make sure we were recommending the absolute best healthy choices at Panera, we consulted a team of registered dietitian nutritionists to help us.
+We excluded all seasonal items and just included Panera's regular menu.
 Although calories played a role in our rankings, we also dinged items that were too high in sodium and saturated fats.
 Now settle in on that couch and enjoy.

 These satisfying soups will warm you up by the spoonful, but some might leave you loosening your belt.
 Read on to see how your favorite soups at Panera stack up.

 Yes, there are actually 10 vegetables in this soup.
 NYC-based Registered Dietitian, Natalie Rizzo, MS, RD, and author of The No-Brainer Nutrition Guide For Every Runner says the ten vegetable soup is a great accompaniment to a salad or sandwich.
 "With just 100 calories and 5 grams of protein, it can't stand alone as a [complete] meal, but it's a great and tasty way to add veggies to your meal," she says.
 "Rarely do you ever get 10 veggies in one sitting, and this soup makes that easy."
 Of course, like every other soup on this list, the sodium content is quite high, so you should still be aware of that.

 Low-Fat All-Natural Chicken Noodle Soup